Skip to main content

 Sign up for regular insights on how to pastor and lead better.

-Each agenda needs to clearly state who should be at the meeting.
-The people who are coming to the meeting (and the roles they will serve in it) will largely determine what gets discussed, the types of conversation that can be expected, and, to some degree, what politics may be at play (and need to be avoided).
+Each agenda needs to state who should be at the meeting.
+The people who are coming to the meeting (and the church leadership role they hold) will largely determine what gets discussed, the types of conversation that can be expected, and, to some degree, what politics may be at play (and need to be avoided).

 Every meeting needs to have a layout that addresses who will be talking and what they will be talking about.

-This is the section that will be customized based on the type of meeting and who will be attending.
+This section will be customized based on the type of meeting and who will be attending.
 Getting this order right and making sure each member can share what they need to say will go a long way to ensuring every member feels seen and heard.

 A great practice to keep these discussions orderly is to allow a set amount of time per item.
 This keeps everyone hyper-focused on what they need to say to communicate their points effectively.